 By public transport

 It is possible to come by train from Mulhouse.
-You will have to get off at Wesserling train station, and then walk for about 10 minutes.
-The easiest way is to plan your itinerary with the website Vialsace.
+You have to get off at the stop Gare de Wesserling and then walk 10 minutes.
+The easiest way to plan your route is to look at Fluo.

 If you are hungry, there are several restaurants in the park.
-I have not tried them.
+I haven’t tested them.